atdd-bdd/GherkinExecutorKotlin/README.md

             throw Exception("Must begin with Q")
     }
 ```
+## Tables
+There are a few details on tables.
+The headers do not have to appear in the same order
+as the Data lists them.
+You do not have to have a column for every Data item.
+The corresponding attribute
+will be set to the default value.

 ## Inspiration
 This form for expressing shared understanding came from Ward Cunningham's FIT
 (Framework for Integrated Testing).
-Gherkin came from ???.
+Gherkin came from Aslak Hellesøy.
 Running a program
-to create the interface came from
+to create the code came from Gojko Adzic.